 shares an overview of the benefits and responsibilities of the CDS option by reviewing Form 1581;

-provides a copy of Form 1581 to the applicant or member; and
+provides a copy of Form 1581 to the applicant or member or LAR; and

-informs the applicant or member of the right to choose service delivery through the agency option or the CDS option.
+informs the applicant or member of the right to choose service delivery through the CDS option, the agency option or the service responsibility option (SRO).

 For initial applications, the MCO service coordinator obtains the applicant's signature on Form 1581 at the initial contact.
 The MCO service coordinator signs and dates the form verifying the information was presented to the applicant.
 A copy of Form 1581 is placed in the case record to document that CDS information was shared.

-For annual redeterminations, the MCO service coordinator provides the member with a copy of Form 1581 and clearly documents in the case record that Form 1581 was shared with the member.
+For annual redeterminations, the MCO service coordinator provides the member or LAR with a copy of Form 1581 and clearly documents in the case record that Form 1581 was shared with the member.

-When members request information about the CDS option at other times, the MCO service coordinator must provide CDS information to the member within five business days after receipt of the request.
-The MCO service coordinator may provide the information by making a home visit or contacting the member by telephone.
-If a home visit is not made, the MCO service coordinator obtains the member's signature by mailing Form 1581 to the member with a postage-paid and return envelope.
+When members or LARs request information about the CDS option at other times, the MCO service coordinator must provide CDS information to the member within five business days after receipt of the request.
+The MCO service coordinator may provide the information by making a home visit or contacting the member or LAR by telephone.
+If a home visit is not made, the MCO service coordinator obtains the member's or LAR’s signature by mailing Form 1581 to the member with a postage-paid and return envelope.
 The MCO service coordinator signs and dates Form 1581 indicating the information was presented.
 A copy of Form 1581 is placed in the member's case record to document Form 1581 was shared.

-The MCO service coordinator must discuss the CDS option, as well as differences in service delivery and payment options, and allow the member the opportunity to choose between delivery of services through the agency option or the CDS option.
+The MCO service coordinator must discuss the CDS option, as well as differences in service delivery and payment options, and allow the member or LAR the opportunity to choose between delivery of services through the agency option or the CDS option.

-If the member is interested in participating in the CDS option once the information on Form 1581 is shared, the MCO service coordinator reviews Form 1582, Consumer Directed Services Responsibilities.
+If the member or LAR is interested in participating in the CDS option once the information on Form 1581 is shared, the MCO service coordinator reviews Form 1582, Consumer Directed Services Responsibilities.
 The MCO service coordinator:

-reviews with the member or legally authorized representative (LAR) the responsibilities, risks, and advantages of the CDS option;
+reviews with the member or LAR the responsibilities, risks and advantages of the CDS option;

-assists the member as needed in completing the member self-assessment on Page 4 of Form 1582;
+assists the member or LAR as needed in completing the member self-assessment on Page 4 of Form 1582;

-records the member's or LAR's choice if he or she is willing and able to participate in the CDS option to designate a representative (DR), or records choice not to participate in the CDS option;
+records the member's or LAR's choice to participate in the CDS option, and assists the member in selecting and appointing a designated representative (DR), if needed, or records the choice not to participate in the CDS option;

-assists the member or LAR in selecting and designating the DR, or his or her choice not to participate;

-obtains the DR's dated signature if the member or LAR chooses to designate a DR;
+obtains the DR's dated signature if the member or LAR chooses to appoint a DR; and

-assists the member or LAR in selecting and designating the DR, or his or her choice not to participate;

 signs and dates Form 1582.

-If a member or LAR (the employer) is not able to complete the Consumer Self-Assessment, a person appointed by the employer to be the employer's DR must be able to complete the Consumer Self-Assessment for the member receiving services to participate in the CDS option.
+If a member or LAR (the CDS employer) is not able to complete the Consumer Self-Assessment, a person appointed by the CDS employer to be the CDS employer's DR must be able to complete the Consumer Self-Assessment for the member receiving services to participate in the CDS option.

-If an employer would like to use a DR, the financial management services agency (FMSA) assists the employer in appointing a DR.

-Refer to Section 8223, Designated Representative, for procedures related to a member appointing a DR.

 8222 Member Choice and Enrollment in the CDS Option